GiacomoGuarneri/Tesi/README.md

 # Energy and Risk analysis tool for goal models

-This project is the implementation tool of the thesis "name_goes_here".
+This project is the implementation tool of my thesis project.
 It provides support to the propagation of energy and risk data of security measures and workflow patterns over a goal model representing security policies.

 ## Requirements